viktornar/file-filter/README.md

   file-filter <logger|watcher> <arguments>
 ```

-*Watcher is used for watching for the files changes* and *logger for viewing logs by given filters*.
+**Watcher is used for watching for the files changes** and **logger for viewing logs in real time by given filters**.
 More comprehence usage examples below.

 For watcher: